What are the camp hours?

 What if we are on vacation?

-If your camper is enrolled in camp for eight or more weeks, we offer a vacation option that allows you to reschedule some dates, for up to an equivalent week of camp.
+If your camper is enrolled in camp for six or more weeks, we offer a vacation option that allows you to reschedule some dates, for up to an equivalent week of camp.
 You must let us know of your plans before May 15 in order to take advantage of the vacation option, by filling out the form that is available as part of our registration process.
 If you are not sure of your schedule when you are registering your camper, you may return to the vacation form at any time.

 Do you take credit cards?